matthiasn/clojure-system-book/manuscript/HowToUse.md

 Next, the code will typically be explained.
 If you think that the explanation sucks, isn't clear, could be better or whatever, I'd ask you to please post that insufficiency on the **[Google Group](https://groups.google.com/forum/#!forum/building-a-system-in-clojure)** associated with the writing process of this book and I will try to improve it.
 This is all a work in progress.

+Also, wherever you'd like to get clarification, discuss a different approach or whatever, please send me an email: <matthias.nehlsen@gmail.com>

 That's all, really.

 **Have fun.**